NLnetLabs/rtrtr/README.md

 operates a simple RTR proxy: It collects validated RPKI data from Routinator or
-[some other RPKI relying party software][https://rpki.readthedocs.io/en/latest/tools.html#relying-party-software] via RTR and serves this data via RTR.
-This way, the data provided by a centralized relying party software can be distributed to RTR servers in multiple location, allowing routers to only connect to local servers.
+[some other RPKI relying party software](https://rpki.readthedocs.io/en/latest/tools.html#relying-party-software) via RTR and serves this data via RTR.
+This way, the data provided by a centralized relying party software can be distributed to RTR servers in multiple locations, allowing routers to only connect to local servers.

 Over time, RTRTR will gain more and more capabilities.
 Stay tuned!